Surprising facts about Easter packaging

 Sustainable and eco-friendly Easter packaging materials

-Your business can work with GWP to source a wide range of free-standing display units (FSDUs) and Point of Sale (POS) units for use in competitive retail environments.
+Your business can collaborate with GWP to source a wide range of free-standing display units (FSDUs) and point-of-sale (POS) units for use in competitive retail environments.

-Other options include “shelf ready” packaging that your stockists can simply open and put on the shelf, reducing time spent unpacking and merchandising.
+Other options include “shelf-ready” packaging that your stockists can open and put on the shelf, reducing time spent unpacking and merchandising.

-GWP has worked with brands including Bendicks, Tesco, Russell & Atwell (who appeared on the BBC show Dragon’s Den) and several smaller independent food producers.
+GWP has worked with brands including Bendicks, Tesco, Russel & Atwell (who appeared on the BBC show Dragon’s Den) and several smaller independent food producers.

 Why corrugated packaging is environmentally friendly